Scorpion in Love

 Scorpion in Love (Alacrán enamorado) is a 2013 Spanish romantic drama film directed by Santiago A. Zannou and starring Álex González, Miguel Ángel Silvestre, Carlos Bardem, Judith Diakhate and Javier Bardem.
 It is based on the novel of the same name by Carlos Bardem, who also wrote the screenplay with Zannou.

 Plot

 Julián, Asterix and Luis belong to a neo-Nazi ideology group led by Solís.
 Together with other members of the group, they attack everything considered the enemy with threats and beatings.
 Julián frequents Pedro's gym and asks him to teach him to box.
 Carlomonte distrusts Julián but starts training him.
 Alyssa, a young mulatto with whom Julián falls in love, also works at the gym.
-Her love for Alyssa and boxing make Julián begin to change, something that her friend Luis is not willing to accept.
+His love for Alyssa and boxing make Julián begin to change, something that his friend Luis is not willing to accept.

 Cast

 Production

 The film is a Morena Films (Álvaro Longoria) production, with the participation of TVE, Cosmopolitan Channel and Canal+ España.